-Some defy India’s sweeping virus lockdown but most stay in
+Police struggle to enforce India’s sweeping virus lockdown

-NEW DELHI (AP) — Indians woke up to deserted streets on Wednesday as the government began the gargantuan task of keeping 1.3 billion people indoors during a Hindu holiday season to prevent the coronavirus from rapidly spreading across the subcontinent.
+NEW DELHI (AP) — Indians struggled to comply with the world’s largest coronavirus lockdown on Wednesday as the government began the gargantuan task of keeping 1.3 billion people indoors.

+Official assurances that essentials wouldn’t run out clashed with people’s fears that the disease toll could soon worsen, gutting food and other critical supplies.

+In five days, the number of confirmed cases of COVID-19, the disease caused by the coronavirus, has jumped from about 200 to 519, and experts say the real toll is likely to be much higher because of insufficient testing.

-Prime Minister Narendra Modi’s announcement of a three-week countrywide lockdown covering nearly one-fifth of the world’s population triggered panic buying on Tuesday night, but the situation eased after the government issued notices that essential services would be provided.
+On Tuesday, Prime Minister Narendra Modi announced a three-week countrywide lockdown covering nearly one-fifth of the world’s population “to save India and Indians.”

+He said the lockdown would be “total,” but officials after his speech released advisories explaining that medical, law enforcement, media and other sectors were exempted and that stores selling food and other essentials would remain open.

 Television images from many cities and towns on Wednesday showed shuttered markets and offices.
 Normally bustling railway stations stood empty.
-Joggers awkwardly navigated around each other while trying to maintain proper social distancing.
+Joggers awkwardly avoided each other to maintain safe distances.

-Police and security forces were deployed to keep people indoors, but allowed residents to buy essentials such as milk, bread and other groceries.

-India has reported 519 confirmed cases of COVID-19, the disease cause by the coronavirus, and nine deaths.

-“If we are not able to manage the next 21 days, the country will be set back by 21 years,” he said.

-He pledged $2 billion to bolster the country’s beleaguered health care system.
+Still, Modi’s speech triggered panic buying as online retailers Amazon and Big Basket, an Indian grocery delivery service, began canceling previously placed orders and said they had no delivery slots available.
+That spurred people to risk fines and other penalties for violating the lockdown by going out to shop at local stores.

+Social distancing was forgotten at a grocery store in the Nizamuddin neighborhood of New Delhi as panicked residents swarmed inside and jostled with each other to get fast-disappearing supplies.

-Wednesday is the start of the Hindu new year according to an ancient lunar calendar and the beginning of a nine-day holiday in which Hindus normally perform daily rituals at temples.
+Wednesday was the start of the Hindu new year according to an ancient lunar calendar and the beginning of a nine-day holiday in which Hindus normally perform daily rituals at temples.
 The lockdown order, however, bans religious gatherings and instructs places of worship to close.

 Modi acknowledged in a tweet that “The celebrations will not be like they are usually but they will strengthen our resolve to overcome our circumstances.”